ZoeBrunet/phosphorylation_prediction/README.md

-# Prediction of active protein phosphorylation sites using machine learning
+# Prediction of active protein phosphorylation sites using machine learning (student projetc)

 Cells store and transmit information via post-translationa modification (PTM) of proteins.
 A prominent example of PTMs is reversible phosphorylation of serine, threonine or tyrosine side chains catalyzed by hundreds of protein kinases in human.
 Studies using low- and high-throughput techniques have reported hundreds of thousands of phosphorylation sites located in approximately 45% of eukaryotic proteomes.
 Phosphorylation regulates various cellular processes and its deregulation has been associated to diseases such as cancers or diabetes.
 As only a small percentage of human substrates and modification sites are linked to responsible protein kinases, novel computer algorithms able to to identify kinase-substrate relationships are required for the better understanding of such deleterious phosphorylation-dependent regulations.
 The work will focus on the analysis of homolog protein sequences in a broad set of organisms (from bacteria to mammals) to identify phosphorylation sites.
 Various parameters will be investigated for relevant scoring schemes and machine learning classification (e.g. site-specific conservation, window-based conservation, conservation across subsets of closely related species, and local sequence context).
 For validation, the results will be contrasted to unpublished experimental datasets of kinase- substrate relationships.
 We expect results to outperform a preliminary approach.

+## Advertisement

+This project is a student project.
+This is a beta version .

 ## Prerequisites